Skip to main content

 Let’s say you want to stream on platforms like Facebook, YouTube or Twitch and expect the broadcast to be bufferless.
 Here are some insights on the best video bitrates to use:

-Additionally, consider these tips to enhance your upload speed for streaming.
+Additionally, consider these tips to enhance your upload speed for streaming:

 1. Use a wired connection.
 Since it is more stable compared to Wi-Fi, you can expect no interruptions during the stream and consequently better quality of live video.

-3. Turn on ad-blockers and privacy tools.
-They will limit the use of upload bandwidth by various unwanted programs.
-Make sure to use modern software and hardware.
+4. Make sure to use modern software and hardware.
 Out-of-date systems slow down your computer and become a real bottleneck for your upload bandwidth, which generally leads to worse streaming quality.

 FAQs